LoyolaChicagoCS/gradhandbook/source/regulations.rst

 changes by yourself, online, in LOCUS, with no problem.
 Please do that where possible.
-On the other hand, **if you want to make changes closer to the time Winter and Spring Quarter** **courses actually start**, you should make all registraion requests through the GPD, gpd@cs.luc.edu.
+On the other hand, **if you want to make changes closer to the time Winter and Spring Quarter** **courses actually start**, you should make all registration requests through the GPD, gpd@cs.luc.edu.
 Since the department ends up making registration changes which are very important to you, we need explicit directions and you need to indicate clear knowledge of the ramifications of your choices.
 Include the following in your email:

-**Registration request** to gpd@cs.luc.edu after the normal LOCUS semester registration time limit and before the GSB registeration time limit for Winter or Spring:
+**Registration request** to gpd@cs.luc.edu after the normal LOCUS semester registration time limit and before the GSB registration time limit for Winter or Spring:

 #.
 Include a direct request like "Please register me for CSIS XXX
    Section YYY for ZZZ Quarter." *not* an indirect question like "Would it be OK if I register for....?"
 #.
 Include your full name and Student ID number.
 #.
-Explicitly acknowledge the drop deadlines and the timeframe and
+Explicitly acknowledge the drop deadlines and the time-frame and
    manner you must notify us to get you dropped (as further discussed below).
 You could include something like "I know I must email you with an explicit request to drop the course by XX/XX/XXXX if I want